I-rem/born2beroot/README.md

  **passwd [options] [LOGIN]:** The passwd command changes passwords for user accounts.
 A normal user may only change the password for their own account, while the superuser may change the password for any account.

 `$sudo passwd` will ask you to authenticate yourself with your current user but ***root***'s password will be the one being changed.

 `$sudo passwd user1` will change user1's password rather than your own or root's.

 `$passwd' will simply change the current user's password

+Then you can change the maxday/minday/warnday settings of your user account and you root account

+`sudo chage --maxdays 30 your_username`
+`sudo chage --mindays 2 your_username`
+`sudo chage --warndays 7 your_username`

 - Check that the UFW service is started with the help of the evaluator.

 `$sudo ufw status` or `$systemctl status ufw`

 - Check that the SSH service is started with the help of the evaluator.

 `$systemctl status ssh` or `$ssh` (Will show a helpful cheatsheet is ssh is installed) or `$sudo service ssh status`

 - Check that the chosen operating system is Debian or Centos with the help of the reviewer.

 `$hostnamectl` or `$cat /etc/os-relase`
 ### User
 The subject requests that a user with the login of the evaluated student is present on the virtual machine.
 Check that it has been added and that it belongs to the "sudo" and "user42" groups.

-`$id your_login` or `getent group sudo user42`
+`$id your_login` or `getent group sudo user42` or `$groups`

 Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.
-First, create a new user.
+- First, create a new user.
 Assign it a password of your choice, respecting the subject rules.

-`$useradd user_name`
+`$useradd user_name` to add the user

-`$chage -l user_name`
+`$chage -l user_name` to check if certain password rules are imposed to the user

-The evaluated student must now explain to you how he was able to set up the rules requested in the subject on their virtual machine.
+- The evaluated student must now explain to you how he was able to set up the rules requested in the subject on their virtual machine.
 Normally there should be one or two modified files

+`$cat /etc/pam.d/common-password`
+`$cat /etc/login.def`

+if you forget where these files are located you can check the man page for `login`and `passwd`

 - Ask the student being evaluated to create a group named "evaluating" in front of you and assign it to this user.
 Finally, check that this user belongs to the "evaluating" group.

 - Ask the student evaluated to explain the advantages of this password policy, as well as the advantages and disadvantages of its implementation.

 We are forcing the users to use complicated passwords that will be hard to crack which is an obvious advantage.
 However when people have to change passwords constantly it becomes hard to remember so they generally choose to write down their passwords somewhere or use the same/similar passwords for every account they have both of which create security risks.

 ### Hostname and partitions
 - Check that the hostname of the machine is correctly formatted as follows: login42 (login of the student evaluated).

 `$hostnamectl`

 - Modify this hostname by replacing the login with yours, then restart the machine.

 `$hostnamectl hostname new_hostname`